-A protocol that provides advance warning of the data requirements for a table view, allowing the triggers of asynchronous data load operations.
+A protocol that provides advance warning of the data requirements for a table view, allowing you to start potentially long-running data operations early.

 - iOS 10.0+